Observability Setup

 Playground

-See the playground/ directory in the repository for setup instructions.
+See the playground/ directory in the repository for details.